Hamad-ullah1/ML/JSON_&_SQL/README.md

-# Day 16 - Working with JSON & SQL
+Working with JSON & SQL

 This repository contains practice work of Machine Learning course.
 The focus of this session is learning how to work with data stored in **JSON files** and **SQL databases**, and how to load it into Python for data analysis and machine learning.